souviksankar2013/Travel_Planner_GenAI_Hackathon_2025/README.md

-This is a prototype of a AI based travel planner submitted in Google GenAI Exchange Hackathon 2025
+This is a final submission of a AI based travel planner submitted in Google GenAI Exchange Hackathon 2025